-- 4.13 The BSPS was one of the largest DBPSs in the UK, with approximately 125,000 members and £15 billion in assets as of 30 June 2017.
+- 4.14.
+The BSPS was one of the largest DBPSs in the UK, with approximately 125,000 members and £15 billion in assets as at 30 June 2017.
 In March 2017, the BSPS was closed to future accruals, which meant that no new members could join it and existing members could no longer build up their benefits.
-The BSPS also had an ongoing funding deficit. - 4.14 In early 2016, various options were being explored in relation to the BSPS as a result of insolvency concerns relating to one of its sponsoring employers.
+The BSPS also had an ongoing funding deficit. - 4.15.
+In early 2016, various options were being explored in relation to the BSPS as a result of insolvency concerns relating to one of its sponsoring employers.
 These options included seeking legislative changes which would have allowed pension increases available under the BSPS to be reduced to the statutory minimum levels, and the sale of one of the sponsoring employers.
-However, it was concluded that the only way to avoid insolvency would be to enter into a Regulated Apportionment Arrangement ("RAA"). - 4.15 On 11 August 2017, the Pensions Regulator gave its clearance for the RAA.
+However, it was concluded that the only way to avoid insolvency would be to enter into a Regulated Apportionment Arrangement ("RAA"). - 4.16.
+On 11 August 2017, the Pensions Regulator gave its clearance for the RAA.
 Under the RAA, the BSPS would receive £550 million and a 33% equity stake in one of the sponsoring employers and the BSPS would transfer into the PPF.
-In addition, a new DBPS ("BSPS 2") was proposed by the sponsoring employers in combination with the RAA proposal.
-The RAA received formal approval on 11 September 2017, which resulted in the BSPS being separated from the sponsoring employers. - 4.16 As a consequence of the RAA, members of the BSPS were required to make a choice between two options offered by the BSPS, namely to either: - (a) remain in the BSPS and therefore move into the PPF; or - (b) transfer their benefits into BSPS 2. - 4.17 Alternatively, BSPS members could take a CETV and transfer their pension benefits into an alternative pension arrangement (for example a personal pension scheme or another occupational pension scheme held by the member). - 4.18 On 11 and 21 September 2017, the BSPS announced that it would separate from the sponsoring employers, including the principal sponsor, Tata Steel UK.
-Information about the options available to members was available on the BSPS's website from 11 August 2017 and in October 2017, the BSPS distributed information packs to members about these options.
+In addition, a new DPBS ("BSPS 2") was proposed by the sponsoring employers in combination with the RAA proposal.
+The RAA received formal approval on 11 September 2017, which resulted in the BSPS being separated from the sponsoring employers. - 4.17.
+As a consequence of the RAA, members of the BSPS were required to make a choice about two options offered by the scheme, namely to either: - (a) remain in the BSPS and therefore move into the PPF; or - (b) transfer their benefits into BSPS 2. - 4.18.
+Alternatively, BSPS members could take a CETV and transfer their pension benefits into an alternative pension arrangement (for example a personal pension scheme or another occupational pension scheme held by the member). - 4.19.
+On 11 and 21 September 2017, the BSPS announced that it would separate from the sponsoring employers, including the principal sponsor, Tata Steel UK.
+Information about the options available to members was available on the BSPS's website from 11 August 2017, and in October 2017, the BSPS distributed information packs to members about these options.
 Members were required to choose their preferred option by 22 December 2017.
-Those who wanted to transfer their pension benefits from the BSPS to a personal pension were required to submit the required paperwork to execute the transfer by 16 February 2018.
+Those who wanted to transfer